mrowrpurr/Specs.cpp/README.md

 1. I enjoy authoring testing frameworks.
 2. I wanted very simple, readable syntax for tests.
+3. I wanted to use existing assertion libraries.
-3. I needed to write async tests.
+4. I needed to write async tests.
+5. I needed to be able to load and run tests from shared libraries.

+> _I'm proud of the result and I hope you enjoy using it!_

 # Table of Contents